2101dudu/Proof-of-Work-Blockchain/README.md

 --------
 ```

-We can see out blockchain taking shape.
-The data is being stored inside blocks that correctly reference the prvious block in the blockchain.
+We can see our blockchain taking shape.
+The data is being stored inside blocks that correctly reference the previous block in the blockchain.

-> !> [!NOTE]
-> Since the blockchain's hash is deterministic — the same input yields the same output — the code can be ran multiple times and the outout will be the exact same.
+Since the blockchain's hash is deterministic — the same input yields the same output — we can run the code multiple times and expect the same output.
+Normally, blockchains also have multiple copies distributed amongst various nodes.
-> Normally, blockchains have multiple copied ditributed amongst multiple distributed nodes. **This is what makes blockchains so secure**
+**This is what makes blockchains so secure**.
-> A node's blockchain may be compromised, i.e., its data tikered with, and have a node yield a diferent hash.
+A node's blockchain may be compromised and have a node yield a different hash, i.e., its data tinkered with.
 Since that chain will be different from the N other exact copies of that chain, the error is quickly caught.

 Let's test this further.
 I'll change the data of the second block to `"Hello blockchain"` with a capital `H`.